Ruwa (god)

 Ruwa is the supreme god of the ancient Chagga religion of the Chagga people of Kilimanjaro, Tanzania.
+Ruwa is an omnipotent deity who exists outside of time and is the sustainer of the universe, who maintains universal harmony and is the final judge of peoples' fate.

-It was practiced before German colonial occupation in the 1890s.
-Ruwa is one of the Bantu many prominent deities of the Bantu people of East and southern Africa.
+Worship of Ruwa was practiced before German colonial occupation in the 1890s.
+Ruwa is one of the many prominent deities of the Bantu people of East and southern Africa.

 Overview

-In Chagga cosmology, Ruwa, who was associated with the sun, is believed to reside in the sky alongside his consort, the moon.
+In Chagga cosmology, Ruwa, who was associated with the sun and whose name means sun, is believed to reside in the sky alongside his consort, the moon.
 Sacrifices to Ruwa are traditionally performed at high noon.
-While these superior spirits typically do not intervene directly in human affairs, the spirits of the deceased, who inhabit the earth, play a more active role in the lives of the living.
+While superior spirits typically do not intervene directly in human affairs, Ruwa sends the spirits of the deceased, who inhabit the earth, to play a more active role in the lives of the living.

 The spirit world is perceived as a reflection of the earthly realm, populated with powerful chiefs and livestock.
-Ancestral spirits of Mangi (kings) must be honored on behalf of the entire Kingddom, while other ancestral spirits primarily influence the lives of their direct descendants.
+Ancestral spirits of Mangi (kings) must be honored on behalf of the entire Kingdom, while other ancestral spirits primarily influence the lives of their direct descendants.

+The two highest peaks of Tanzania's Mount Kilimanjaro, Kibo and Mawenzi, are Ruwa's wives.

+Names

+Various names and descriptions are used to communicate Ruwa's various actions, including: